Political Prisoner Stabbed to Death in Tehran Penitentiary Three Months After Protesting Unsafe Conditions

 Authorities Ignored Shirmohammadali’s Hunger Strike Against Prison Conditions

-Between March 14 and April 19, 2019, Shirmohammadali had gone on hunger strike to protest the dangers facing inmates in the ward.
+Between March 14 and April 19, 2019, Shirmohammadali had gone on hunger strike to protest the dangers faced by inmates in the ward.

 “We went on a hunger strike because of the lack of facilities and threats to personal safety inside the Suite,” Shirmohammadali wrote in a letter co-signed by fellow hunger striker Barzan Mohammadi on April 1, 2019.